chandruf66/wt2/README.md

  and just buy them on one click.

 # Owner
-this holds all the code that manages the administartion part, where owner add new products to the database
+this holds all the code that manages the administartion part, where owner adds new products to the database

 # Customer
 this holds all the code that makes a code to shop.